Alternative Assessments to High Stakes Exams

 Large-enrollment courses present unique challenges for faculty in terms of assessment, remote instruction, and sheer manageability.
 TTaDA staff are working with faculty here at UND and at other institutions to troubleshoot issues around Scale-Up classrooms.
 One method that is working well is the use of breakout rooms in Blackboard Collaborate Ultra.
 Whether you are using Scale-Up or not, it is more manageable to grade smaller, group projects than lengthy, high-stakes, individual final exams.
 The article on large-enrollment classes has a helpful “Assessment” section toward the middle.

-You can access the UND Writing Center’s information on APA, Chicago/Turabian, and MLA formatting in free, easy-to-use Formatting & Documenting Guides.
+The UND Writing Center offers information on APA, Chicago/Turabian, and MLA formatting in free, easy-to-use Formatting & Documenting Guides.

 If you are trying something new with a writing assignment, also encourage your students to try one of the Writing Center’s Zoom sessions with our expert consultants!
 This link will take them directly to the scheduling calendar, so you can pop it right into an announcement and/or assignment sheet: https://und.mywconline.com/schedule.php